-If we qualify as a REIT, we generally will not be subject to federal income tax on our REIT taxable income that we currently distribute to our stockholders, but taxable income generated by any domestic taxable REIT subsidiaries, or TRSs, will be subject to regular corporate income tax.
-However, we will be subject to federal tax in the following circumstances:
+If we qualify as a REIT, we generally will not be subject to U.S. federal income tax on our REIT taxable income that we currently distribute to our stockholders, but taxable income generated by any domestic taxable REIT subsidiaries, or TRSs, will be subject to regular U.S. federal corporate income tax.
+However, even if we qualify as a REIT, we will be subject to U.S. federal tax in the following circumstances: